mnberthe/aws-solutions-architect-associate-notes/README.md

 - Users are managed on the on-premises AD

 __Simple AD__
+-  provides a __subset of the features__ offered by AWS __Managed Microsoft AD__, including the ability to manage user accounts and group memberships, create and apply group policies, securely connect to Amazon EC2 instances, and provide Kerberos-based single sign-on (SSO).
 - Standalone directory powered by Linux Samba Active Directory-compatible server
 - AD-compatible managed directory on AWS
 - Cannot be joined with on-premises AD